American Medical Association: 1961–1980

-The following year, in 1973, the AMA urged physicians to combat hypertension through a national program.
+In the 1970s, the AMA spoke out against gender discrimination in medical institutions.
 In 1975, the AMA adopted a policy stating that "discrimination based on sexual orientation is improper and unacceptable by any part of the federation of medicine."
 It adopted a resolution to repeal all state sodomy laws.
 In 1976, the AMA began encouraging all public facilities to have handicap access.

 1981–2000

 The AMA released a survey in 1981 that found two short-term effects of dioxin on humans and recommended further studies.
 By 1983, the AMA accused the news media of conducting a "witch hunt" against the toxic chemical and launched a public information campaign to counter media hysteria.